Rule of Law Training

 A free press is crucial for democracy.
 As a public watchdog the press can provide a platform for public debate; where necessary it can denounce instances of maladministration.
 But the freedom of expression carries with it duties and responsibilities.
 How does one deal with situations where the press is used for propaganda purposes or for the distribution of ‘fake news’?
 What is the role of social media?

-To apply for Public Finance management training click here.
+To apply for the training Integrity of Civil Servants (deadline 7 January 2018) click here.